 Remember to refer back to the original concept of the emotional experience you’re selling while using these tactics.
 Selling a luxury toaster, for example, is less about the function of the toaster and more about the prestige.

 Even more basic tactics may not require understanding customer drive, but basic psychology.
 Priming, for instance, could inspire simple words in your ads to associate your product with.
 Repeating the word ‘beauty’ when promoting an eye cream takes advantage of both priming and repetition.
 The more frequent your brand appears for customers, the more memorable it becomes.

 Even pricing itself has psychological tactics.
 The “.99” concept capitalized on customers skimming shelves, only registering the dollar amount.
 In the same way, decoy pricing benefits from providing another pricing option to give the customer a sense of satisfaction in getting a better deal.

-While these may not directly affect your brand, tactics to improve the value of your offer are a subtle way of building customer’s confidence in their purchase.
+While these may not directly affect your brand, tactics to improve the value of your offer are a subtle way of building customer confidence in their purchase.
 For repeat business, this is an important factor to keep in mind.

 The merits of social media cannot be overstated.
-Growing a brand is very pro-social, so being able to reach out directly to your audience is an invaluable tool.
+Growing a strong brand image is very pro-social, so being able to reach out directly to your audience is an invaluable tool.
 However, being available is a big part of improving your reputation.
 Make sure your customers can reach you dependably to convey an approachable brand.

-The most fundamental aspect of representing your brand is your audience.
+The most fundamental aspect of representing your strong brand image is your audience.
 Whether customers or not, their perspective of your company becomes the image of your brand.
 Understanding what makes them tick is essential to projecting the best image possible for your brand.